The gallery and shop are open Tuesday to Saturday, 10am to 4pm

 The café is open Tuesday to Saturday, 10am to 3pm.

 Admission is FREE.

 20-21 is fully accessible to pushchairs and wheelchairs.

-There are parking spaces for blue badge holders adjacent to the centre on the High Street.
+There are parking spaces for blue badge holders in front of Church Square House.

 Access Statement PDF 252kb